 ‘… there is as yet no consensus on why religion arose nor on why it has so tenaciously remained.
 And not for lack of ideas: coopting the naturally selected brain, driving group cohesion, calming existential anxiety, protecting reputations and reproductive opportunities’

-― Brian Greene Until The End Of The Universe.
+― Brian Greene Until The End Of Time.

 Does religion persist because it confers an adaptive advantage?
 Could it be that faith is a byproduct of the evolution of cognition?
 Could there be better things waiting for us in the future than we are experiencing now?
 Once you start asking questions like this, potential answers are legion.[Read more…] about Watching The Watchers